 On this great canoe trip adventure we will travel the most scenic and enjoyable section of the famous Dumoine River.
-We will spend 4 days (3 nights) on the stunningly beautiful middle and lower river.
-There is no better way to spend an extended weekend of summer than out camping on this scenic river.
+We will spend 4 days (3 nights) on the stunningly beautiful river.
+There is no better way to spend 4 days of spring, summer, or fall than out camping on this scenic river.
 This trip is best for intermediate and up paddlers.
 It is spring and the water is cold.
 Although the high water will speeds us along quickly the days will still be full with many great class 2 & 3 rapids.
 The Dumoine in spring is an ideal river to practice your whitewater skills, it is also considered one of the prettiest rivers in Central Canada.
 Located within easy driving distance of Toronto, Ottawa or Montreal the river is flanked by majestic white pine forests that shelter five star campsites.
 Combine all this with perfect whitewater for teaching and you have a canoeist’s paradise.
 Some nights we will camp beside spectacular falls or rapids.
 This is one of the finest wild rivers in central Canada and our river trip is sure to provide paddling enjoyment for canoeists of all skill levels.

 We will meet in the village of Swisha at our shuttle drivers hous at 8:30am.
 You will leave your cars here (pick up spot – $20 for parking).
 After meeting the group we will embark on our trip into the Dumoine River just above Lac Benoit.
 This van ride should take about 3 hrs.
 The whole group should be on the river by lunch time.
 The afternoon will be spent doing an introductory paddling session and safety procedures review in the small pond at the put in.
 This will be followed by some whitewater paddling review/instruction in the first small rapids that we encounter.
 The ‘Bridge Rapids’ just below the put are nice easy class 1 to easy class 2 rapids.
 Camp will be set up either on Lac Benoit or down the river a few km.
 There are three nice campsites on Lac Benoit.
 At the outlet of Lac Benoit is another nice easy set we may practice on.
 We’ll camp in time for people to swim, fish or simply relax before dinner.